bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 ## Requirements

-1. Team Members: `Brandi Bailey, Jonnalyn Masters, Jerry Haaser
+1. Team Members: Brandi Bailey, Jonnalyn Masters, Jerry Haaser
-2. App Name: `<What's the app name?>`
+2. App Name: `The Honeymoon Planner`
 3. App Description (3-5 sentences):

     `<Explain your app to your Grandma (or a 5-year old child)>`